 ARLI @ SPL🔗

-Abstractly Reasoning about Language Implementations, part of the Software Practices Lab at UBC.
+Our logo: a cat face formed from the letters ARLI Abstractions for Reasonable Language Implementations, part of the Software Practices Lab at UBC.

 Our lab is interested in developing programming language technology that enables programmers to better communicate their software and their intent to machines and other programmers, and that enables programmers to better reason about their software.
 This takes many forms: developing new language abstractions and new type system; designing new compilers; proving meta-theoretic properties about programming languages and language implementations; and designing and implementing new languages; and designing and implementing new tools for language implementation.